DV

 Strategy & risk

-SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach.
-Beta is -0.0029 for SGOV and 2.38 for TLT, indicating SGOV is less volatile relative to the market.
+SGOV tracks ICE 0-3 Month US Treasury Securities Index with a bonds approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach.
+Beta is -0.0029 for SGOV and 2.4 for TLT, making SGOV the less volatile of the two by this measure.

 SGOV beta-0.0029